Top Benefits of Using Solar-Powered Batteries

 Solar-powered batteries help control utility costs.

-The power grid is usually busiest between 4 pm and 10 pm and utility companies may charge higher rates based on these use times.
+The power grid is usually busiest between 4 pm and 10 pm, so utility companies may charge higher rates based on these use times.
 Batteries can be used during peak times to avoid using higher-priced energy.

 And if needed, batteries can charge from the grid overnight when rates are usually cheapest.